fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 • **FF\_83**: [`PredefinedFeature`](PredefinedFeature.md)

-Features available in Firefox 83 or later.
+Features available in Firefox 83 to 89.

 **`remarks`**

 This feature may be replaced or removed in the near future when current browser versions become obsolete.
-Use `FF` instead of `FF_83` for long term support.
+Use `FF_PREV` instead of `FF_83` for long term support.

 **`see`**